radius-project/docs/docs/content/guides/author-apps/containers/howto-environment-variables/index.md

 ## Cleanup

-Run `rad app delete` to cleanup your Radius application, container, and link:
+Run `rad app delete` to cleanup your Radius Application, container, and link:

 ```bash
 rad app delete -a myapp